dragonflydb/documentation/docs/command-reference/hyperloglog/pfadd.md

 operation being performed if the key already exists, or in the creation of the data structure if the key does not exist (in the latter case 1 is returned).

-For an introduction to HyperLogLog data structure check the `PFCOUNT` command page.
+For an introduction to the HyperLogLog data structure, check the `PFCOUNT` command page.

 ## Return